 Eco-schools – building sustainability into schools

-Eco-schools operates in 67 countries and over 20,000 are registered with the programme England, making it the one of the largest educational programmes in the world.
+Eco-schools operates in 68 countries and over 20,100 schools are registered with the programme England at Keep Britain Tidy, making it the largest educational programmes in the world.

-In Surrey 458 schools are registered, 292 schools have achieved an award with 37 schools gaining the highest award a Green Flag.
+In Surrey 458 schools are registered, 292 schools have achieved an award with 37 schools gaining the highest award the Eco-Schools Green Flag.

-Your school can make gradual improvements in working towards embedding sustainability in the curriculum, through following the steps in the Eco-schools programme.
+Your school can make gradual improvements in working towards embedding sustainability in the curriculum, through following the Seven Steps in the Eco-Schools programme.

 To get started with your Eco-Schools journey visit the national Eco-Schools England website.

-For assistance please contact Rebecca Harrison via firstname.lastname@example.org
+For local assistance in Surrey contact Rebecca Harrison at email@example.com